Integrating Density Functional Theory with Deep Neural Networks for Accurate Voltage Prediction in Alkali-Metal-Ion Battery Materials: Results and discussion

-The R$^{2}$ and MSE values of training and testing presented in Figure \ref{fig:fig_3}(b), show a near-perfect R$^{2}$ and very low MSE for training set which indicate that the model has successfully learned the patterns in the training data.
+The R$^{2}$ and MSE values for training and testing presented in Figure \ref{fig:fig_3} (b), show a near perfect R$^{2}$ and a very low MSE for the training set, which indicate that the model has successfully learned the patterns in the training data.
 The test R$^{2}$ value of 0.906 shows that the model captures most of the variance in the test data.
-Some scatter points deviate significantly from the ideal fit line, especially at higher actual voltage values.
-These deviations indicate instances where the model struggle to predict accurately.
-The higher MSE on the test set (0.182 vs. 0.009, Figure \ref{fig:fig_3}(d)) reflects that very small prediction errors could be present on unseen data, which is common in machine learning models.
-The model demonstrates strong learning on the training set and reasonable generalization on the test set, as evidenced by the high test R$^{2}$ and close alignment of many points with the ideal fit line ($y=x$).
-Minor overfitting may exist, but the model can still make accurate predictions for the majority of the test data.
-From the MSE and MAE values (0.182 and 0.24V respectively), it can be concluded that our DNN model shows excellent performance as compared to the earlier reported ML models, with the respective MAE \cite{moses2021machine,joshi2019machine,louis2022accurate} shown in Table \ref{tbl:table1}.
-The error bar plot in Figure \ref{fig:fig_3}(d) compares the mean error metrics of our model.
-It shows a smaller MAE with respect to the previously reported MAE values by \citeauthor{joshi2019machine}\cite{joshi2019machine} and \citeauthor{moses2021machine}\cite{moses2021machine}

-The residuals appear fairly symmetric around the zero line (Figure \ref{fig:fig_3}(c)), which suggests that the model does not have significant bias toward overestimating or underestimating the actual values.
+Some scatter points deviate significantly from the ideal-fit line, especially at higher actual voltage values.
+These deviations indicate instances where the model struggles to predict accurately.
+The higher MSE in the test set (0.182 vs 0.009, Figure \ref{fig:fig_3} (d)) reflects that very small prediction errors could be present in unseen data, which is common in machine learning models.
+The model demonstrates strong learning in the training set and reasonable generalization in the test set, as evidenced by the high test R$^{2}$ and close alignment of many points with the ideal fit line ($y=x$).
+Minor overfitting may occur, but the model can still make accurate predictions for most test data.
+From the MSE and MAE values (0.182 and 0.24V, respectively), it can be concluded that our DNN model shows excellent performance compared to previously reported ML models, with the respective MAE \cite{moses2021machine,joshi2019machine,louis2022accurate} shown in Table \ref{tbl:table1}.
+The error bar graph in Figure \ref{fig:fig_3}(d) compares the mean error metrics of our model.
+It shows a smaller MAE with respect to the MAE values previously reported by \citeauthor{joshi2019machine}\cite{joshi2019machine} and \citeauthor{moses2021machine}\cite{moses2021machine}.
+The residuals appear fairly symmetric around the zero line (Figure \ref{fig:fig_3} (c)), suggesting that the model does not have a significant bias towards overestimating or underestimating the actual values.
 Most residuals are clustered close to the zero line, indicating that the model's predictions are generally accurate.